syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/web-installer/how-to-install.md

 ### Option 2: Uninstall the ASP.NET Core from Windows Control Panel

-You can uninstall all the installed products by selecting the **Syncfusion Essential Studio {version}** entry (element 1 in the below screenshot) from the Windows control panel, or you can uninstall ASP.NET Core alone by selecting the **Syncfusion Essential Studio for ASP.NET Core {version}** entry (element 2 in the below screenshot) from the Windows control panel.
+You can uninstall all the installed products by selecting the **Syncfusion Essential Studio&reg; {version}** entry (element 1 in the below screenshot) from the Windows control panel, or you can uninstall ASP.NET Core alone by selecting the **Syncfusion Essential Studio&reg; for ASP.NET Core {version}** entry (element 2 in the below screenshot) from the Windows control panel.

 ![Control Panel Uninstallation entries](images/Webinstaller-uninstallation-3.png)

-N> If the **Syncfusion Essential Studio for** ASP.NET Core **{version}** entry is selected from the Windows control panel, the Syncfusion Essential Studio ASP.NET Core - EJ2 alone will be removed and the below default MSI uninstallation window will be displayed.
+N> If the **Syncfusion Essential Studio&reg; for** ASP.NET Core **{version}** entry is selected from the Windows control panel, the Syncfusion Essential Studio&reg; ASP.NET Core - EJ2 alone will be removed and the below default MSI uninstallation window will be displayed.

 1. The Syncfusion ASP.NET Core - EJ2 Web Installer's welcome wizard will be displayed.
 Click the Next button.